jp15826/elist_analysis/README.md

 ## Sales Trends and Growth Rates
 * Sales experienced significant growth from 2019 to 2020 with revenue increasing from ~$3.9M to ~$10.2M.
 However, this was not sustained as sales declined steadily, falling to ~$4.9M by 2022.
 Similarly, this can also be seen in the average order value (AOV), which peaked at $300 in 2020 but decreased to $230 in 2022.
 2020 experienced the biggest growth rate across total sales revenue, AOV, and number of sales.
 Although 2021 experienced positive growth in the number of sales, the total sales revenue decreased by 10% as people purchased items that were less expensive by 15% than in 2020.

 * North America leads in total sales, followed by EMEA, APAC, and LATAM, indicating that the majority of revenue is generated from the North American market.
+APAC leads LATAM in sales but fall short of NA and EMEA, with LATAM consistently underperforming across regions.
 <p align="center">
   <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/364fd27f-d2c8-401b-a7b7-d1d39de391c2" />
 </p>